-• The forecast period would be long enough to incorporate the vast majority of an adverse scenario impacts on the financial condition of an insurer, including ripple effects, and long enough to assess the recovery period of any corrective management actions.
-The context of the risk being stressed would be considered, as it is recognized that some risks evolve over significantly long periods, such as those related to climate risk.
+• The forecast period would be long enough to incorporate the full effect of an adverse scenario on the financial condition of an insurer, including ripple effects, and long enough to assess the recovery period of any corrective management actions.

 - The length of the forecast period would be aligned with the risk emergence and the recognition of impacts through accounting and solvency (e.g., the horizon over which accounting impacts are recognized may be different than those for capital, such as those related to segregated fund guarantees). - A typical forecast period for an insurer is three to five fiscal years.
 It is recommended that the AA use judgment in assessing the forecast period and describe the reasoning in the report. - Consistency of the forecast period with similar analysis, such as the ORSA.